Trigus42/alpine-qbittorrentvpn/README.md

 The container will fail to boot if `VPN_ENABLED` is set and there is no valid .conf file present in the /config/wireguard directory.
 Drop a .conf file from your VPN provider into /config/wireguard and start the container again.
 The file must have the name `wg0.conf`, or it will fail to start.

 ## How to use OpenVPN
 The container will fail to boot if `VPN_ENABLED` is set and there is no valid .ovpn file present in the /config/openvpn directory.
 Drop a .ovpn file from your VPN provider into /config/openvpn (if necessary with additional files like certificates) and start the container again.
-You may need to edit the ovpn configuration file to load your VPN credentials from a file by setting `auth-user-pass`.
+You can either use the environment variables `VPN_USERNAME` and `VPN_PASSWORD` or manually store your VPN credentials in `openvpn/credentials.conf`.

 **Note:** The script will use the first ovpn file it finds in the /config/openvpn directory.
 Adding multiple ovpn files will not start multiple VPN connections.

-### Example auth-user-pass option for .ovpn files
-`auth-user-pass credentials.conf`

 ### Example credentials.conf
 ```
-username
-password
+YOURUSERNAME
+YOURPASSWORD
 ```

 ## PUID/PGID